 If you’re looking for an internship in Canada, here are some good places to start:

 - BUNAC Vancouver Internship can last up to six months and is aimed at English-proficient students and graduates.

-- Latitude International has internship opportunities based in Toronto, Vancouver and Montreal.
+- Latitude International has internship opportunities based in Toronto, Vancouver, and Montreal.

-Canada is known as the most ideal country to obtain Permanent Residency Visa, in view of its soft immigration policies, high employment rate, and perfect settings to raise family.
-There are different immigration programs in Canada, which offer Permanent Residency Visa to the highly skilled and talented overseas workers and professionals, i.e. Express Entry System, Quebec Skilled worker Program (QSWP), Provincial Nominee Programs (PNPs), etc.
+Canada is known as the most ideal country to obtain Permanent Residency Visa, in view of its soft immigration policies, high employment rate, and perfect settings to raise a family.
+There are different immigration programs in Canada, which offer Permanent Residency Visa to highly skilled and talented overseas workers and professionals, i.e. Express Entry System, Quebec Skilled worker Program (QSWP), Provincial Nominee Programs (PNPs), etc.